 The grading scale is based on the degree to which students demonstrate proficiency on content area standards.
-The academic grade scale is composed of 4, 3, 2, or 1.
+The academic grade scale is composed of 4, 3, 2 or 1.

-- 4- 100%-90% (Exceeds Expectation) - 3-89%-75% (Meets Standards) - 2-74%-55%.
-(Approaching Proficiency Mastery Standards) - 1-54% and Below (Not Approaching Standards) - Evidence of student learning can be captured using classroom work (formative) and benchmark tests as well as teacher created assessments (summative). - Students are graded on mastery of the required California Standards.
+- Evidence of student learning can be captured using classroom work (formative) and benchmark tests (summative). - Students are graded on mastery of the required California Standards.
 The comprehensive report cards at the end of each academic semester is information to parents about the student's performance in the core curriculum subjects and related elective courses. - These reports should be examined by the parent/guardian.
 Non-custodial parents may request a copy of student reports by contacting the office in writing.